JeffDeCola/my-cheat-sheets/software/development/software-architectures/messaging/NATS-cheat-sheet/README.md

 ## NATS

 NATS is a Message BUS.
+Fundamentally NATS is about publishing and listening for messages.
 The official NATS server was `gnatsd` but renamed to `nats-server` for the v2.0.0.release.

 ## INSTALL A NATS SERVER (nats-server)